About the academic internship program at Tiffin University

 - The student will contact her/his faculty advisor throughout the internship to discuss progress toward attaining learning goals and completion of academic activities.

-- The student will communicate all problems that arise during the internship to their faculty advisor and/or the Director of Internships.
+- The student will communicate all problems that arise during the internship to their faculty advisor and/or the Internship Coordinator.

 Actual requirements will vary from major to major and school to school.
 Talk with someone in your major to determine just what the requirements will be.
 They could include, but are not limited to: